Kapendev/parin-website/pages/tour.md

 float deltaWheel();
 ```

-Below are examples showing how to use these input functions to move some text.
+Below are examples showing how to use these input functions to move text.

 * Using the Mouse

     ```d
     bool update(float dt) {
-        drawDebugText("text", mouse);
+        drawDebugText("Text", mouse);
         return false;
     }
     ```